DeprecatedCode/express-zone/README.md

 	zone("", "main");
 ```

-The init method takes two arguments, the first is the Express app, and the second is the folder housing the zones.
-Each zone is a folder containing a zone.js file, for example ./zones/hello/zone.js:
+The init method takes two arguments, the first is the Express app, and the second is the directory containing the zones.
+Each zone is a directory containing a zone.js file, in this example ./zones/hello/zone.js:

 ```javascript
 	/**